DIY-Inkjet-Printers/DIY_Inkjet_Printer/Documentation/Piezo Pump/Parts.md

 ## Backplate

-A SLA 3D printed two chambered plate with 8 tapped
+A SLA 3D printed two chambered plate with 8 untapped
 holes and 2 terminals for connecting the in and output.

 <br>